mcclowes/cv/src/cv.md

 [maxcc@me.com](mailto:maxcc@me.com) · [+44 (0) 7976 136 097](tel:+447976136097) · [mcclowes.com](https://mcclowes.com)

-Frontend developer with diverse software engineering and design background, and experience as a founder of a client-facing business.
+Product Management-aspiring Engineer with diverse software engineering and design background, and experience as a founder of a client-facing business.
 User-oriented developer.
 Duke of York Young Entrepreneur Award winner 2017.

 _References available upon request.
 You can see what people have said about me [here](https://github.com/mcclowes/mcclowes/blob/master/recommendations.md)._